Request a hair drug / alcohol quote today. We beat like-for-like quotes.

 In addition to physical and emotional harm, lifetime issues can be an impact of growing up with a parent or guardian with drug abuse problems or alcohol misuse issues.
 Education may be affected as a result of missing school to care for their parent or siblings, or from dropping out of school altogether.
 The emotional stress may also have lasting damaging on a child’s mental health into adulthood, and in some cases children grow up to become addicts themselves.
 Research has found that children of problematic drug and alcohol users are seven times more likely to develop a problem themselves.

-In addition, we offer enhanced accuracy in results with provision of our medical review service to ensure any legitimate reasons for positive test results are sought.
+In addition to drug and alcohol testing, we also offer enhanced accuracy in results with provision of our medical review service to ensure any legitimate reasons for positive test results are sought.
 This is extremely important within family law testing as the impact of false reporting can be detrimental to a child’s life.
 In addition our expert witness service provides expert witness reports written by our scientific experts and can provide expert witness statements in court upon request.
 This service offers impartial test reporting to eliminate bias from professionals and parents involved in care proceedings, child protection cases or custody battles.